NikosVallianos/LPM3/README.md

 # LPM3 front-end #

 The LPM3 is a device to measure light pollution on sea turtle nesting beaches.
-This repository focuses solely on the development of the front-end of the device, which can be used separately by any programmable device with an I²C and a SPI interface, such as an arduino, raspberry pi, or a suitable USB adapter.
+This repository focuses on the development of the front-end of the device, which can be used separately by any programmable device with an I²C and a SPI interface, such as an arduino, raspberry pi, or a suitable USB adapter.

+The LPM3 front-end consists of two lux meters, an accelerometer, and a magnetometer all laid out on a single printed circuit board.

 ## License